 I am Belarusian.
 I am a post-nationalist.
 I am cosmopolitan.
-I am twenty-eight years old so I was four when Lukashenko became president and I lived abroad for five years in Vilnius in Lithuania whilst I was studying at university.
-Vilnius is an ancient city and it has preserved its historical centre more than Minsk, in Minsk, we don’t have that.
+I am twenty-eight years old so I was four when Lukashenko became president.
+I lived for five years abroad in Vilnius in Lithuania whilst I was studying at university.
+Vilnius is an ancient city and it has preserved its historical centre more than Minsk.
+In Minsk, we don’t have that.
 Also, Lithuania joined the EU a while ago.
 They have a different culture, although we have had things in common in the past.
-They speak English and they also have a democracy.
+They speak English.
+They also have a democracy.

-My university was the European Humanities University, a Belarusian one in exile: it was forced to leave Belarus because it was pro-Europe and democratic.
-The authorities closed it so Lithuania gave it a place in Vilnius.
+My university was the European Humanities University, a Belarusian one in exile: it was forced to leave Belarus because it was pro Europe and democratic.
+The authorities closed it and Lithuania gave it a place in Vilnius.

-I have lived with my father since I was twelve.
+I have lived with my father since I was 12.
 He divorced my mother and we are not that close.
 My father is pro-Russian and probably he would be happy for Putin to take over.
-I studied journalism at university and so I understand how the media has an impact on people and I can see how my father and my stepmother are influenced by Russian propaganda.
+I studied journalism at the university and so I understand how the media has an impact on people and I can see how my father and my stepmother are influenced by Russian propaganda.
 People become more vulnerable under the influence of propaganda which aims to divide rather than unite.
-If I argue with my father and stepmother about politics I can usually predict all the arguments they will present because they will be a repetition of the news, so my dad and I try to avoid political topics because we know we won’t change our minds on things.
-When we used to fight he used to say it was his mistake to send me to a pro-European university because he thinks that made me pro-European, but I always was an independent-thinking person and I always had my own point of view.
-The greatest thing my father did for me is not insist that I take on his views.
+If we argue about politics I can usually predict all the arguments they will present because they will be a repetition of the news, so my dad and I try to avoid political topics now because we know we won’t change our minds on things.
+When we used to fight he used to say it was his mistake to send me to a pro-European university because he thinks that made me pro European.
+But I always was an independent thinking person and I always had my own point of view and the greatest thing my father did for me is not insist that I take on his views.
 He tried and I had to defend myself in our arguments and when we had arguments we usually ended up – not good – it was an emotional fight.
-There have been a couple of times I have not spoken to my dad – for three months or half a year - when I could not allow myself to forgive him.
+There have been a couple of times I have not spoken to my dad – for three months or half a year when I could not allow myself to forgive him.

 I am a political person, I think that people who say they don’t want to get involved in politics are involved anyway and if you don’t participate actively you are passive.
 And politics is always about our lives.

 My path to Belarus Free Theatre is a simple story.
-I was working in Minsk as an administrator in Gallery of Contemporary Art “Ў”, an independent exhibition space and I organised educational projects in this gallery and helped my friends organise exhibitions and conceptual parties aimed at lowering discrimination towards groups like LGBT communities.
+I was working in Minsk as an administrator in Gallery of Contemporary Art “Ў”, an independent exhibition space.
+I used to organise educational projects in this gallery and I helped my friends organise exhibitions and conceptual parties aimed at lowering discrimination towards groups like LGBT communities.
 I also used to make websites.
-But on New Year’s Day in 2014, I decided I wanted to be an actor.
-So on the 1st January, I wrote a letter to Kolya Khalezin and in a couple of minutes, he answered and said I could join Fortinbras.
+But on New Year’s day in 2014, I decided I wanted to be an actor.
+So on 1st January, I wrote a letter to Kolya Khalezin.
+And in a couple of minutes, he answered and said I could join Fortinbras.